lidiafgarces/JackBot-API/README.md

 ### DELETE /tasks/deleteAll

-It retrieves the list of tasks that do not have a enough answers from the database.E
+It retrieves the list of tasks that do not have a enough answers from the database.

 ### GET /tasks/:task_id